 THE DIRECTOR OF THE GSLC: Professor Dr. Mark SundahL

 Professor Dr. Mark Sundahl serves as Director of the Global Law Space Center.
 Prof. Sundahl is the Charles R. Emrick Jr.- Calfee, Halter & Griswold Professor of Law at Cleveland State University where he teaches Space Law, International Business Transactions, and Commercial Law.
 Prof. Sundahl published his first article in space law in the year 2000 and has since then written extensively and spoken around the world on cutting-edge space law issues.
-Prof. Sundahl has been involved in many domestic and international initiatives in the field of space law including the ongoing work of the Hague Working Group on the Governance of Space Resourcesand the ICAO/UNOOSA Space Learning Group.
+In 2018 he was appointed to the NASA Advisory Council Regulatory and Policy Committee.
+Sundahl has been involved in many domestic and international initiatives in the field of space law including the ongoing work of the Hague Working Group on the Governance of Space Resourcesand the ICAO/UNOOSA Space Learning Group.
 He has advised the FAA/AST as the Chair of the International Space Policy Working Group of the Commercial Space Transportation Advisory Committee (COMSTAC) and advises the U.S. Delegation to the UN Committee on the Peaceful Uses of Outer Space.
 He is also a member of the Board of Editors of Air & Space Lawand has served as the Assistant Executive Secretary of the International Institute of Space Law.